filippomenchini/tlpi/README.md

 by Micheal Kerrisk.
 Exercises are written in the Zig language and use the `std.os.linux` namespace to make syscalls to the kernel.
-Some exercises highly depend on specific C language features or C preprocessor/compiler features.
+Some exercises highly depend on specific C language features or C preprocessor/compiler features and legacy features, so I won't implement every exercise.

 ## Programs structure
 Every program is structured to be self-contained and easy to understand.